EanNewton/FamBot/README.md

 ## !dict <a name = "!dict"></a>
 Returns the English Wiktionary entry for a word or phrase.
 This does not necessarily need to be an English word, it simply needs to have an entry in the https://en.wiktionary.org site.

+Aliased names for the command are:
++ !dictionary

 Optional parameters are:
 + !dict [TEXT] --- Display an explanation of any single word or phrase.